sama5657/CrossyC/replit.md

 ## Project Overview

-Crossy Chain is a Web3-enabled 3D game built with Three.js, React, and TypeScript.
-Players control a chicken crossing lanes of traffic and forests, with their high scores permanently recorded on the Monad blockchain via MetaMask Smart Accounts.
+Crossy Chain is a Web3-enabled 3D game built with Three.js, React, and TypeScript for the **MetaMask Smart Accounts x Monad Dev Cook Off** hackathon.
+Players control a chicken crossing lanes of traffic and forests, with their high scores permanently recorded on the Monad blockchain via **MetaMask Smart Accounts** using the **Delegation Toolkit SDK**.

 ## Architecture